in28minutes/HibernateJPAStepByStep/README.md

 - One Project can have Many Tasks.
 But one Task is associated with One Project Only.
 Many to One.

+##History
+JPA 2.0 was released with the specifications of JAVA EE6 => JSR 317.
+JPA 2.1 was released with the specification of JAVA EE7 => JSR 338.

+##Key Components

+- Entity : A JPA entity class is a POJO , i.e. an ordinary Java class that is annotated as having the ability to represent objects in the database

+- EntityManager : Manages the persistence operations on Entities.

+- EntityTransaction : One-to-one relationship with EntityManager.
+For each EntityManager, operations are maintained by EntityTransaction class.

+- EntityManagerFactory : Factory class of EntityManager.

+##Important Annotations

+- @Entity : Indicates the class as an entity or a table.
+- @Table  : Indicates table name.

+- @Id : Identifies the column as a primary key of the Entity.
+- @GeneratedValue : Indicates that the column will be auto generated.
+- @Transient : Column will not be persisted.
+- @Column : Used to specify properties on a Entity Column

+- @JoinColumn : Used to specify the column used in the Join.

+- @ManyToMany 	Indicates a many-to-many relationship between the join Tables.
+- @ManyToOne 	Indicates a many-to-one relationship between the join Tables.
+- @OneToMany 	Indicates a one-to-many relationship between the join Tables.
+- @OneToOne 	Indicates a one-to-one relationship between the join Tables.

+- @NamedQueries 	Indicates list of named queries.
+- @NamedQuery 	Indicates a Query using static name.

+Find
+Delete

+Java Persistence Query language
+- JPQL syntax is similar to the syntax of SQL.
+- JPQL works with Java Entity Classes

+'''

+SELECT ...
+FROM ...
+[WHERE ...]
+[GROUP BY ...
+[HAVING ...]]
+[ORDER BY ...]

+DELETE FROM ...
+[WHERE ...]

+UPDATE ...
+SET ...
+[WHERE ...]

+MAX
+Between A and B

+LIKE 'R%'
+ORDER BY columnname ASC

+@NamedQuery(query = "", name = "")\
+entitymanager.createNamedQuery
+entitymanager.createQuery("Complete Query");

+Queries with Parameters

+@NamedQueries({
+    @NamedQuery(name="name1",
+                query="Query1"),
+    @NamedQuery(name="name2",
+                query="Query2"),
+})

+'''

+Eager and Lazy Fetching

+Criterial Query - Todo

 ##About in28Minutes
 - At in28Minutes, we ask ourselves one question everyday.
 How do we create more effective trainings?
 - We use Problem-Solution based Step-By-Step Hands-on Approach With Practical, Real World Application Examples.